Research

 with Maria R. Ibanez.

-- Invited for Major Revision at Management Science
+- Under second-round review, Major Revision at Management Science

 Problem definition: Cannabis is the most common federally illegal drug in the United States.
 The federal stance contrasts with the growing trend of recreational cannabis legalization (RCL) across states.
 A vital implementation question is how legalization affects hospitals.
 We propose that as cannabis spreads throughout society, its effects permeate healthcare systems, reaching inpatient wards.
 Cannabis peculiar symptoms—including aggravated chronic conditions, psychosis, agitation, and intractable vomiting—will increase workload complexity, restrict staff time and hospital capital resources available to other patients, and cause disturbance.
 Methodology/results: Using a difference-in-differences approach, we find that hospitals speed up care, with legalization shortening inpatient lengths of stay by 2.6%.
 Second, patient satisfaction with hospital noise levels at night, staff helpfulness, and information received about home recovery decrease by 5-10%, with potential reputational and financial damages for hospitals.
 Third, disciplinary actions against doctors, physician assistants, and nurses increase by 34%.
 Managerial implications: These findings underscore the need for policymakers to consider the broader implications of RCL, including its impact on hospital operations, amidst shifting societal norms.
 Strategies to mitigate the adverse effects of RCL should be explored, focusing on maintaining quality care.
 By understanding and addressing the challenges posed by RCL, healthcare providers can adapt their practices to ensure optimal patient care in an evolving regulatory landscape.